 Data is shared with the CSO pursuant to the Statistics Act 1993 and a memorandum of understanding is available on request.

-Department of Education and Skills & Relevant Agencies (SOLAS)
+Department of Further and Higher Education, Research, Innovation and Science, and the Department of Education and Skills & Relevant Agencies (SOLAS)

+We are required to share some personal data with DFHERIS and DoE, as necessary and proportionate.
 As an agency of the Department of Education and Skills we are requested to share some data with SOLAS to allow for transitions rates analysis.
 A data sharing agreement between the HEA and SOLAS is now in effect and sets out the data to be shared and the conditions under which the data will be shared.

 Do we Transfer your Data Outside the EEA?